heroiclabs/nakama-docs/docs/user-accounts.md

 A user represents an identity within the server.
 Every user is registered and has a profile for other users to find and become [friends](social-friends.md) with or join [groups](social-groups-clans.md) and [chat](social-realtime-chat.md).

-A user can own [records](storage-access-controls.md), share public information with other users, and authenticate via a bunch of different social providers.
+A user can own [records](storage-access-controls.md), share public information with other users, and authenticate via a variety of different social providers.

 ## Fetch account

 When a user has a session you can retrieve their account.
-The profile contains lots of information which includes various "linked" social providers.
+The profile contains a variety of information which includes various "linked" social providers.

 ```sh fct_label="cURL"
 curl -X GET \